stefgina/svm-from-scratch/README.md

 # SVM-from-scratch

-Here SVM's are implemented in Julia, however it is ridiculously easy to transfer in any language if you follow my math.
+Here SVM's are implemented in Julia, however it is ridiculously easy to transfer in any language if you follow along.
 This repository extends the usability and functionality of julias Convex library https://jump.dev/Convex.jl/v0.13.2/examples/general_examples/svm/